deciduously/tictactoe-hs/haskell-in-english.md

 And there you have it.
 The brackets around `Maybe Player` mean that it's a list of `Maybe Player.`.
 Obvious, right?
 I'm joking, I'll talk about it.

 A `Maybe` is a useful type allowing you to encode the concept of nullablillity into the type system, instead of as a `null` value that can get thrown around.
 Similar concepts appear in other languages like Rust and Swift (and OCaml and Scala and F# and SML and Elm and etc, etc - it's not a new or Haskell-specific concept is the point here).
-A `Maybe` can either be `Nothing` or a `Just <something>`, in our case a `Player` from the type.  `Maybe Player` is actually also a type - `Maybe` is a *higher-kinded type* meaning it can be (nay, WILL be!
-MUST be!) parameterized with a type.
+A `Maybe` can either be `Nothing` or a `Just <something>`, in our case a `Player` from the type.  `Maybe Player` is actually also a type - `Maybe` is a *higher-kinded type* meaning it must parameterized with a type before it can be used in the context of your program.

 The word `kind` here refers to *how many layers* of parametrization this type requires.
 Without a type parameter, `Maybe` is not a complete, usable type at all - every `Maybe` will carry a specific type.  `Maybe` has *kind* `* -> *`, meaning a mapping from something to something, and when `Player` is that `*` something type, it becomes the fully resolved type `Maybe Player`, with *kind* `*` that can be fully evaluated in other functions in our quest for the One True Value.
 Remember earlier when I called the compiler magic?
 It goes further... `Either`, which is *kind* `* -> * -> *`takes two type-level arguments, can (and does) create curried types by only supplying one parameter!
 For example `Either Player` is a partially resolved type that still has kind `* -> *`.
 These are *type-level functions*.
+What else have we used that has a type that looks like this?
+Why, our new fiend the IO monad of course!
+It can be an `IO ()` or an `IO Int` or anything you like, but it's still an IO monad, with kind `* -> *` until it's specified further.
+It turns out `Maybe` is *also* a monad, but there are higher-kinded types which aren't as well.
 It's cool stuff, but not important for this program.

 Alright, armed with at least some of that knowledge, we can take a look at `Board $ replicate 9 nothing`.
 This is nice and neat in that even though it looks a little incantation-y, it's got a nice English ring to it.
 It's almost like reading a sentence, or at least pseudocode.
 You'll want to know, going forward, about `$` - this is just function application with different precedence/associatvity rules.
 Its `Board(replicate 9 nothing)`.
-It seems redundant at first, but the low precedence and right-associativity let you omit parens: `f $ g $ h x  =  f (g (h x))`[^4].
+It seems redundant at first, but the low precedence and right-associativity let you omit parens: `f $ g $ h x  =  f (g (h x))`[^3].
 It looks funky but if I recall it felt natural pretty quickly.
 Buckle up, because there's a little more token soup below.
 Haskell is not shy about esoteric operators.

 `replicate 9 nothing` isn't too hard to tease apart.
 Function application is just via spaces in Haskell (it's a function-oriented language, after all), so we're calling `replicate` with the arguments `9` and `Nothing` instead of `replicate(9, Nothing)`.
 And `Board` wanted a list of `Maybe Player`s.  `replicate` makes uses the first argument to decide how many "replicas" of the 2nd to make, and returns them as a list.
 Which is what we said a `Board` held.
 Ok, cool, so a `freshBoard` is a `Board` has nine cells that *can* hold a `Player`, but don't currently.
 That's the whole data structure for the app.
 We get a lot of guarantees for free at compile time already from the definition- definitely more than your average vector or array.